skarlekar/fargate-patterns/README.md

 These are severe limitations for processing several types of applications including machine learning models where the size of libraries go much above the maximum deployment package size of 250MB or may take longer than 15 minutes to run a batch.

 As a result, it is not possible to run large workloads or long running processes on Lambda.
 Further, the resource limitation around size of the software package restricts the type of workloads your can run on Lambda.
-For instance, if you have a machine learning model that requires usage of large libraries such as Scikit, Numpy etc, it is impossible to fit the resulting software in a Lambda deployment.
+For instance, if you have a machine learning model that requires usage of large libraries such as Scikit, Numpy etc, it is impossible to fit the software package in a Lambda deployment.

 ### Solution
 Deploy your software package in a container as a Fargate Task.
 Invoke the task using a Lambda.
 The Fargate Task is started from a dormant state.
 Once the process is complete and the output written to the output repository, the Task is automatically stopped.
 As a result of this, you pay only for the time the Task is running.
 Additionally, you can preconfigure the size of the task (vCPU, memory, environment variables to pass parameters to the job) or override it for every invocation.